sloria/old-site/_posts/2013-07-15-hosting-static-flask-sites-for-free-on-github-pages.md

 Key bits:

-- L19: We tell Frozen-Flask to build the static content to the project root instead of the default `build/` directory.
+- L19: Tell Frozen-Flask to build the static content to the project root instead of the default `build/` directory.
 - L22: We also need to explicitly set `FREEZER_BASE_URL` since Github Pages hosts your repo pages on `http://username.github.com/your-reponame`.
 - L23: Don't delete all your app files!
-- L26-27: We tell FlatPages to look for `.md` files in the `project/pages/` directory.
+- L26-27: Tell FlatPages to look for `.md` files in the `project/pages/` directory.

 ### project/app.py

 <script src="https://gist.github.com/sloria/6004129.js"> </script>

-- This is where the Flask app, pages, and freezer instances live.
+- This is where the Flask `app`, `pages`, and `freezer` instances live.

 ### project/views.py